WebDevCF2m2020/Gabbler/README.md

 https://gabbler.webdev-cf2m.be/

 ## Test adress
-Updated after echa sprint (and FTP Update):
+Updated after each sprint (and FTP Update):

 https://testgabbler.webdev-cf2m.be/